Sumidouro State Park

 The Sumidouro State Park (Parque Estadual do Sumidouro) is a state park in the state of Minas Gerais, Brazil.

 The remains of the first human inhabitants of Brazil were found in the park area in the early 19th century, along with bones of now-extinct megafauna.

 The main attraction is the Gruta da Lapinha, a large limestone cave.

 Location

-The Sumidouro State Park is in the municipalities of Lagoa Santa (56%) and Pedro Leopoldo (44%) to the north of the metropolitan area of Belo Horizonte, Minas Gerais.
+The Sumidouro State Park is in the municipalities of Lagoa Santa (56%) and Pedro Leopoldo (44%), north of the metropolitan area of Belo Horizonte, Minas Gerais.
 It is 50 km from Belo Horizonte.

 The park is in the federal Carste de Lagoa Santa Environmental Protection Area.

 It has an area of 2,004 ha.

 The unit was named after its lagoon, Sumidouro ("sink").

 The lagoon is drained by a network of galleries through which the water penetrates underground into the limestone basin.